-- Modified schedule: Consider providing a higher risk student with a personalized schedule that allows them to more easily maintain their focus and stimulation while in school.
+- Modified schedule: Consider providing a higher-risk student with a personalized schedule that allows them to more easily maintain their focus and stimulation while in school.

-It’s all about knowing where your students are
+Know where your students are

 Building an effective PBIS behavior plan is all about knowing where your students are now, in terms of their behavior, and where you want them to be in the future.
 For that reason, it’s important to create a clear set of goals and to carefully work your way through each one.
 One of the biggest challenges you’ll likely face during this process is maximizing the effectiveness of your instruction so your students understand the behaviors they’re being taught.
-Then, once you’ve finally developed your behavior plan, pay close attention to how well it’s working, according to your objectives, and be sure to amend it as you go.
+Then, once you’ve finally developed your behavior plan, pay close attention to how well it’s working, according to your objectives, and be sure to adapt it as you go.